Child Protection

 Reports to Child Protection

-Being notified that your child is subject to a report or investigation can be a difficult and confronting experience for any family.
+Being notified that your child is the subject of a report or investigation can be a distressing and challenging experience for any family.

-Many professionals are legally compelled to make a report to Child Protection if they form a belief on reasonable grounds that a child is in need of protection from physical injury or sexual abuse.
-Reports are undisclosed and are made to their Intake Hotline.
-Once a report is made, it does not necessarily mean that the case will progress to Court.
+Certain professionals are legally required to report to Child Protection if they reasonably believe a child is in need of protection from physical injury or sexual abuse.
+These reports are confidential and made through the Intake Hotline.
+However, a report does not automatically lead to court proceedings.

 Children’s Court Matters